-Gainesville, Florida August 20, 2020
+Gainesville, Florida September 14, 2021

-UNIVERSITY OF FLORIDA COLLEGE OF NURSING FACULTY PRACTICE ASSOCIATION, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2020 AND 2019
+UNIVERSITY OF FLORIDA COLLEGE OF NURSING FACULTY PRACTICE ASSOCIATION, INC. MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2021 AND 2020

 The University of Florida College of Nursing Faculty Practice Association (the Association) discussion and analysis is designed to assist the reader in focusing on significant issues, provide an overview of the financial activities, identify changes in financial position, identify any material deviations from the financial plan, and identify issues and concerns.
-Since the Management Discussion and Analysis is intended to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the financial statements attached.
+Since Management's Discussion and Analysis is intended to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the financial statements attached.